pmcgrenery/WxBrief/TESTING.md

 ### JSHint

-[JSHint](https://jshint.com/) Used this online tool to check the javscript code for any issues in the code.
+[JSHint](https://jshint.com/) was used this online tool to check the javscript code for any issues in the code.
 The tests revealed some unnecessary semi-colons, missing semi-colons and undeclared variables.
 These minor issues were resolved and no other issues were noted.